 Choosing a Mastin Labs preset, or a corresponding film type for that matter is surprisingly comparable to choosing the right makeup.
 Makeup that looks good on someone with light, cool tones in their skin won't be a match for someone with deep, warm tones.
 Though, it's not entirely as cut and dry with presets; sometimes, the same preset can look great on either end of the skin tone spectrum.
 The thing to keep in mind is the preset tones and how those tones look combined with your subject's skin tone.

 By choosing the right preset for your subject's skin tone, you can stick to our recommended "three-click edit," with no futzing with H/S/L sliders to adjust skin tones.

-Fujicolor Original is the most universally flattering Mastin Labs preset pack.
+Fuji Original is the most universally flattering Mastin Labs preset pack.
 Its cyan and red base complement most skin tones very well, with the most substantial shift applying to fair skin.
-Fujicolor presets don't make dark skin tones too orange, but can give fair skin a porcelain appearance.
-Fujicolor Pushed has a similar base while providing an overall higher contrast, more saturated look with color tints in the shadows and highlights.
+Fuji presets don't make dark skin tones too orange and can also give fair skin a porcelain appearance.
+Fuji Pushed has a similar base while providing an overall higher contrast, more saturated look with color tints in the shadows and highlights.

 Ilford Original is a beautiful pack that can work with any skin tone, and it eliminates any issues with tone or saturation.
 While going black and white is the easiest way not even to have to think about skin tones, it's best to make sure you understand how to work with diverse skin tones first and make black and white an aesthetic choice, not a band-aid for bad color!